ZakariaKhanAbid/ottp/README.md

--Open Xampp localhost (Port: 3306) and creat a database named 'ottp'
+-Open Xampp localhost (Port: 3306) and create a database named 'ottp'